MANUS Core 2.1 | Record & Export

 Control Panel

-Set-In: Will set the starting point for a selection of the recording.
+Set-In: Will set the starting point of the clip to the current frame.

-Set-Out: Will set the end point for a selection of the recording.
+Set-Out: Will set the end point of the clip to the current frame.

 Main Time: Shows the current time during playback.
 Time is shown as HH:MM:SS:FFF by default.
 When the recording has timecode available, this will be shown as HH:MM:SS:FF